Jaycee Lydian

 Specialization over Generalization

-Phonosyne shares their DNA but leans in a different direction.
-It isn’t trying to cover every use case.
+Phonosyne shares their DNA but isn’t trying to cover every use case.
 It doesn’t generalize.
-It specializes.
-It’s built not for scalability but for intimacy, for the kind of creative work where the system learns your aesthetic logic, adapts to your pacing, and renders sound in a way that feels like your hands.
+It’s built not for scalability but for intimacy — for creative work where the system learns my aesthetic logic, adapts to my pacing, renders sound in a way that fits how I hear.

 What makes it bespoke more than the interface is the alignment.
-Each agent is trained or prompted with my aesthetic values.
+Each agent is prompted with my aesthetic values.
 The Designer knows how I outline sonic ideas.
 The Analyzer knows which timbres I chase and which I avoid.
 The Compiler knows when to let a shimmer through, and when to try again.
-They don’t just follow instructions, they share my judgment.

 Authorship in the Age of Agents